LogtalkDotOrg/logtalk.org/_pages/tools.md

 registries (e.g. official, public, company private, ...) and allows user to:

 -	Create and publish their own pack registries
+-	Publish packs verified by checksums and optionally signed and encrypted
 -	Add, pin, update, and delete pack registries
 -	Install, pin, update, and uninstall packs
 -	List available, installed, outdated, orphaned, and dependent packs